saadoundhirat/sprintive-task/NOTES.md

 ## Note

-* I have added some rubish in one list inside the photo dialog.
+* I have added some rubbish in one list inside the photo dialog.
 * Really sorry for the late I was busy in my current work.

 ## Contact me